 Timely warnings are issued for Clery Act crimes that occur within the MACU Clery Act geography that are reported to a campus security authority or local police agency and are considered by the University to represent a serious or continuing threat to students and employees.
-Determinations of when Timely Warnings will be issued are made by CCSO.
-CCSO may consult with an emergency response team in drafting the Timely Warning.
-The emergency response team members include the Director of Student Life, Conduct and Safety, Dean of Student Development and Engagement, and the Executive Vice President.
+Determinations of when Timely Warnings will be issued are made by CCSO and MACU administration.
+CCSO will consult with an emergency response team in drafting the Timely Warning.
+The emergency response team members include the Director of Student Life, Conduct, and Safety, the Dean of Student Development and Engagement, the Executive Vice President, the Chief Operating Officer, and the University President.
 Decisions to issue a Timely Warning are made on a case-by-case basis.
 In assessing the facts surrounding the situation, the following factors are taken into consideration: